Regulation B1: Student Discipline

 5. Initial Risk-based Measures

-5.1 Where an allegation of serious misconduct has been made against you, the Directorate of Student and Academic Services can decide to carry out a risk assessment.
+5.1 Where an allegation of serious misconduct has been made against you, the Academic Registry can decide to carry out a risk assessment.
 This can result in immediate measures (exclusions or restrictions, as described in paragraph 5.2) being imposed on you or result in an invitation to meet with a Risk Assessment Panel before a decision is taken as to whether exclusions or restrictions are necessary.
 The purpose of any such measures is to safeguard you or others whilst a full and proper investigation can be carried out by the University or the police, or both, as appropriate.

 5.2 If the University believes that you may present a threat of harm to yourself or to others, or to University property, the University can temporarily exclude you from campus and/or studies, or impose restrictions on you which can include limiting your access to parts of the campus and/or University facilities and activities.
 Such measures are precautionary and are intended to manage risk.
 They are not a penalty and they do not indicate that the University believes that you have committed a breach of this regulation.

 5.3 Exceptionally, in circumstances where a risk assessment finds an immediate threat of harm, it may be necessary to impose emergency measures.
-These can be authorised by the Deputy Vice-Chancellor or nominee, or the Director of Student Services or nominee, or the Head of Academic Quality and Student Conduct or nominee.
+These can be authorised by the Deputy Vice-Chancellor or nominee, or the Academic Registrar or nominee, or the Head of Academic Quality and Student Conduct or nominee.

 5.4 If your behaviour in the library disrupts other students’ ability to study uninterrupted or the running of the library service the librarian, or nominee, is authorised to take urgent measures under this regulation.
 The librarian or nominee can temporarily exclude you for up to 48 hours or may limit your access to the library to certain times for up to 72 hours.
 The Risk Assessment Panel will then review the case and will either dismiss the case or impose, where necessary, longer temporary restrictions.